 Your companion has to be at your side almost 100% of the time.
 You can take your Rottweiler PSD anywhere; in most cases, you have to.
 Rottweilers are incredibly loyal to their people.
 They naturally want to stay at your side.
 Due to their reliable nature, it is easy to train them to stay beside their owner when at work.

 They Are Friendly Dogs

 Rottweilers have unfairly gained the reputation of being aggressive dogs, but the reality can't be further from the truth.
 In the 1990s, Rottweilers gained popularity, and many breeders unethically produced Rottweilers to meet the demand.
-Many of these breeders sold their dogs to anyone with little to no vetting.
-Some people have unfairly taken a few cases of neglected Rottweilers with poor training to represent the breed.
+Rottweilers are a friendly, playful breed.
+Additionally, they are patient and calm with children.
+Many Rottweilers make excellent therapy dogs.

 What Tasks Can Rottweilers Perform?